haplesshero13/lc3platform/README.md

 ```

 ###On Mac OS X (10.6+) using curl
-* Install Xcode 4.3 using the Apple App Store and download the Command Line Tools in addition: go to Xcode&rarr;Preferences&rarr;Downloads, find Command Line Tools, and click install.
-(Warning: This is a huge download.)
+* Install Xcode 4.3 (free with Apple/iTunes ID) using the Apple App Store (warning: this is a huge download; you may wish to prepare some popcorn) and download the Command Line Tools in addition: go to Xcode&rarr;Preferences&rarr;Downloads, find Command Line Tools, and click install.
 * Run `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer` and enter your password (You won't see anything on the screen when you type your password.
 This is a privacy feature.)
 * Check that you have gcc by typing `gcc --version`.
 If you get a message similar to `i686-apple-darwin11-llvm-gcc-4.2 (GCC) 4.2.1 (Based on Apple Inc. build 5658) (LLVM build 2336.9.00)` then you are all set.
 * Open Terminal.app and run: